Ulysses H. Swanson, he/him

 I enjoy looking into: food histories of the Americas; queer, trans, and intersex histories of the US; and cultural histories of the Upper Midwest.

-I often create/contribute to digital public history projects, from writing blog posts and research guides to constructing wikis and maps.
+I often create/contribute to digital public history projects, from writing blog posts and research guides to designing wikis and maps.

 I graduated with a BA in History, minor in Research and Information Studies, from Metro State University (St. Paul) in 2025.